memfault/interrupt/_drafts/heartbeats.md

 If each device records the percentage or mV
-[battery drain per hour](#battery-life-drain-metric) in a heartbeat metric, then it can easily project what the battery life of a firmware release will be with only a handful of devices over just a few hours.
+[battery drain per hour](#battery-life-drain-metric) in a heartbeat metric, then you can project what the battery life of a firmware release will be with only a handful of devices over just a few hours.
 This is _incredibly_ useful if your devices have a battery life of weeks and you would rather not wait weeks for a device to complete its charge-discharge cycle.